Sousastep/SousaFX-rnbo-docs/docs/modding.md

 # Modding

+## Drums

+The drum samples can be changed by replacing the files in the kick, snare, clap, and tom folders in `/SousaFX-rnbo/media/`

+## Code

 To access the internals (on mac):

 Clone this repository: [https://github.com/Sousastep/SousaFX-rnbo](https://github.com/Sousastep/SousaFX-rnbo) (or click the green "Code" button, then click "Download ZIP")